project-flogo/edge-contrib/activity/mqtt/README.md

 # MQTT
-This activity allows you to send message on Mqtt Queue.
+This activity allows you to send message on MQTT Queue.

 ## Installation